 |shell_3||A leftover soundbyte from Mortal Kombatː Deadly Alliance.|

 Document the version numbers from the international releases.

-In order to enable this debug function, you need to go to game options and select the gameplay menu.
-Hold L+Attack 1 for about six seconds and then it should display which game version you have.
-It appears to only work for the Xbox and PlayStation 2, as the function would later be disabled in the GameCube release, though the version number is still referenced in its executable.
+In order to enable this debug function, go to game options and select the gameplay menu.
+Hold L+Attack 1 for about six seconds and then it should display the game version.
+It appears to only work for the Xbox and PlayStation 2.
+The function would later be disabled in the GameCube release, though the version number is still referenced in its executable.

 |PlayStation 2 (USA)||0.098|

 Once again, some files and code refer to debuting characters and arenas with their internal names.

 Descriptions of three scrapped items are referenced in konquest_common.ssf.

 Cyborg CPU A prototype technology to turn warriors into cyborgs.

 Treasure Note Treasure is located between the prison and the ruins.

 NIS NEEDED NIS NEEDED (ermac and ashrah fight discover netherrealm kamidugu)